Zlocrax/kali-linux-private-network-setup/README.md

 this will open the crontab in your default text editor.

-add this at the bottom of the file (remember to change the path to your macchange.sh file)
+add this at the bottom of the file (remember to change the path to your macchange.sh file) remove the dot

-# replace "0 2 * * *" with your desired schedule (this runs the script at 2 am every day)
+.# replace "0 2 * * *" with your desired schedule (this runs the script at 2 am every day)
 0 2 * * * /path/to/your/macchange.sh

 In the above line, "0 2 * * *" represents the schedule. change the 2 to the time you want the macchange to take place